gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 ---
 layout: post
-title: Bell's Theorem — The Most Profound Discovery in the History of Physics
+title: "Bell's Theorem: The Most Profound Discovery in the History of Physics"
 date: 2026-01-12
 description: In 1964, John Bell proved that no theory of local hidden variables can reproduce quantum mechanics.
 In 1982, Aspect confirmed it experimentally.
 The universe is nonlocal.
 This changes everything.
 tags: research-logs, physics, quantum, EN,